 Passwords

-Creation: Passwords are automatically generated from the system when a user is created.
-The System Administrator will communicate the system-generated password to the user.
+Creation: Temporary passwords are issued when a user is created.
+The System Administrator will communicate the temporary password to the user.

 Use: The user will be required to change the password the first time they log onto the system.
-The password must be at least 8 characters long and contain a minimum of one each upper and lowercase letter, numeric character, and special character.
+The password must be at least 8 characters long and contain a minimum of one upper and one lowercase letter, numeric character, and special character.
 Passwords should not be easily guessed, found in a dictionary, or if you are aware it has been previously compromised.
 Passwords are the individual’s responsibility and users cannot share passwords.
 Users may not keep written copies of their password in a publicly accessible location.

 Storage: Any passwords that are written down are to be stored securely and must be inaccessible to other people.
-Users are not to store passwords on a personal computer for easier login access.
+Users are not allowed to store passwords on a personal computer for easier login access.

-Expiration: Passwords expire every 45 days.
+Expiration: Passwords expire every 90 days.
 Users may not use the same password consecutively or reuse previous passwords.